Kekkodf/Infosec-Lecture-Notes/README.md

 ## Notes for the Lectures of Information Security at Univeristy of Padua

+## If you want to see the Possible questions and the Notes directly visit: [Notes] (https://kekkodf.github.io/Infosec-Lecture-Notes/Possible_Questions.md)

 ***_Leave a star if you find this repository useful!_***

 ## How to use this repository